andreiarnautu/Image-Encryption-Image-Recognition-University-Project/README.md

 # Image-Encryption-Image-Recognition-University-Project
 A Procedural Programming project during my first year of university.

-Here is all the source code I wrote for the Procedural Programming project in my first year of university.
+All the code is written in C.

 The project consisted of two parts:
   (1) code and decode a given BMP image using a given secret key